Pieces of individual content created

 Throughout the year, the brightest leaders in marketing, advertising, technology and entertainment meet in London, Tokyo, New York, Mexico and Australia to share their visions, passions and best practices.
 In order to deal with the evolving video and broadcast requirements, Flux have been bought on to help broadcast their ideas to the world.

-A normal Advertising Week event involves broadcasting anywhere up to 175 seminars on topics ranging from technology to storytelling, to multiple platforms in a variety of different languages.
+A normal Advertising Week event involves broadcasting anything up to 175 seminars on topics ranging from technology to storytelling, across multiple platforms in a variety of different languages.

-From the start Flux work closely with Advertising week and there chosen media partners in each country to help plan and execute the logistics of running such a huge project.
-From crew to equipment Flux are there to ensure everything runs as smoothly as possible.
+From the start, Flux work closely with Advertising Week and their chosen media partners in each country to help plan and execute such a huge project.
+From crew to equipment, Flux are there at every step to ensure the production runs as smoothly as possible.

-On each ongoing event Flux set up and manage production on all 10+ stages within the designated venue.
-Custom-built, high performance encoders sent live streams directly to the AW website, as well as interviews and other sessions to social channels.
-Alongside this our fantastic film team work tirelessly throughout the week to capture and deliver daily highlights to a hungry audience.
+For each event, Flux set up and manage production on all 10+ stages within the designated venue.
+Custom-built, high performance encoders send live streams directly to the AW website, as well as interviews and other sessions to social channels.
+Alongside this, our fantastic film team work tirelessly throughout the week to capture and deliver daily highlights to a hungry audience.

-Each year the event has expanded into new countries and Flux has been bought on to manage the production and Streaming, keeping a consistent look of quality throughout.
+Each year the event has expanded into new countries and Flux has been onboard, managing production and streaming, ensuring consistent style and quality throughout.

-Flux were able to create a multi language broadcast with only one encode from site, allowing users to choose which language they wanted to listen in without the need for extra equipment.
-This development saw a huge rise in native and native interaction on the streams.
+Flux were able to create a multi language broadcast with only one encode from site, allowing users to choose which language they wanted to listen to without the need for extra equipment.
+This development saw a huge rise in native interaction on the streams.

 Half a million people watched the Gary Barlow session on Facebook and each interview throughout the day reached over 1000 viewers.
-We can’t confirm how many were Take That fans hoping for a reunion tour.
+Impressive numbers, although we can’t confirm how many were Take That fans hoping for a reunion tour.